-- 1 LIGHT of those whose dreary dwelling - Borders on the shades of dcath, Come, and by thy love's revealing,
+Borders on the shades of death, Come, and by thy love's reveal-

-Dissipate the clouds beneath : 'The new heaven and earth's Creator,
+Dissipate the clouds beneath: 'The new heaven and earth's Creator.

-In our deepest darkness rise,

-Scattering all the night of nature, Pouring eye-sight on our eyes.
+In our deepest darkness rise, Scattering all the night of nature, Pouring eye-sight on our eyes.